Sometimes It Is Not The Policy. It Is The Evidence Used To Sell It.

 Good diagnosis first.
 Then treatment.

-Policy is the same.
+Evidence-based policy works the same way.
 If the diagnosis is inflated or imaginary, the treatment can cause real harm, even if it is marketed as common sense.

 This is usually not subtle.
 It follows predictable patterns.